danielver02/ALPS/tutorial.md

 In these definitions, $\Omega_{\mathrm p}$ is the proton gyro-frequency.

 Congratulations!
-You have found the solutions to the bi-Maxwellian example case.
+You have found the solutions to the Maxwellian example case for the ion-cyclotron wave.
 Now you can also experiment with the other test cases in the folders `./distribution` and `./tests`.
 The code also includes a full test suite which you can launch with

 >     cd ./tests
 >     ./run_test_suite.sh

 The given test cases cover a range of typical applications, so there should be good starting points for your purposes.

 ## 5. Interpolation of input distributions